Postpartum Depression & Perinatal Therapy in Portland

 With help, you can get well.

-As a (PMH-C) Perinatal Mental Health Specialist in Portland, OR, I understand the complexities of Pregnancy, Postpartum, and Early Parenthood.
+As a (PMH-C) Perinatal Mental Health Specialist providing services in Portland, Beaverton, Eugene and all across Oregon, I understand the complexities of Pregnancy, Postpartum, and Early Parenthood.

-I am trained to recognize and treat Perinatal Mood and Anxiety Disorders (PMADs), including Postpartum Depression, PP Anxiety, PP OCD, and Birth Trauma.
-Through evidence-based approaches tailored to your unique experience, I can help you process difficult emotions, reconnect with yourself and your baby, feel confident of your parenting, and reach out for support when needed.
+I am trained to recognize and treat Perinatal Mood and Anxiety Disorders (PMADs), including Postpartum Depression, PP Anxiety, Postpartum worries, etc. Through evidence-based approaches tailored to your unique experience, I can help you process difficult emotions, reconnect with yourself and your baby, feel confident of your parenting, and reach out for support when needed.

 I am going to create a safe place for you to share this load with someone who can “really listen” and: